10 Bad Indoor Sauna Mistakes to Avoid

 # 7 Tip - Never Use a GFI or GFCI on an Indoor Sauna:

-A Ground Fault Circuit Interrupter (GFCI of GFI) is NOT required in a sauna circuit in most cases.
-If your electrician installs it, it will trip the high limit safety switch whenever you throw water on the rocks.
+A Ground Fault Circuit Interrupter (GFCI or GFI) is NOT required in a residential sauna circuit in most cases.
+If your electrician installs it, the GFCI will trip the high limit safety switch whenever you throw water on the rocks.
 The end result is that the GFCI will be disconnected - you wasted $225.

-# 8 Tip - Never Use Sheetrock or Wallboard on Sauna Walls:
+# 8 Tip - Never Use Sheetrock or Wallboard on Sauna Walls on the Inside:

 Indoor Sauna Kits - For Do It Yourself Sauna Building ...